-At Artegence/Efigence, we have a checklist which helps us to prepare and verify whether we are ready to go with our research sessions.
+At Artegence/Efigence, we have a UX research checklist.
+It helps us to prepare and verify whether we are ready to go with our research sessions.

 So, what are the things you should remember the day before your test?